gsanchietti/nethvoice-doc-site/docs/tutorial/getting_started.md

 # Getting Started with NethVoice

+NethVoice is a telephony and unified communications platform that provides PBX features for small and medium businesses.
+It offers call routing, voicemail, conferencing, and user management through an intuitive web interface.
+Designed to run on [NethServer](https://www.nethserver.org/), NethVoice supports scalable deployments and secure remote access via the NethVoice Proxy.

 This guide will walk you through the basic steps to set up NethVoice on your system.

 ## 1. Install NethServer 8